nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 Workspace contributors are often already familiar with Terraform's operating model and command line interface, and can usually adapt quickly to TFE's web interface.

-## The Optimal Terraform Workspace Structure
+## The Recommended Terraform Workspace Structure

 ### About Workspaces

-Terraform Enterprise's main unit of operation is a workspace.
+Terraform Enterprise's main unit of organization is a workspace.
 A workspace is a collection of everything Terraform needs to run: a Terraform configuration (usually from a VCS repo), values for that configuration's variables, and state data to keep track of operations between runs.

 In Terraform open source, a workspace is just an independent state file on the local disk.
 In TFE, they're persistent shared resources; you can assign them their own access controls, monitor their run states, and more.